 When it comes to numbers, culture counts

-- Research by Barbara Sarnecka, cognitive sciences professor, is featured by Phys.org June 18, 2014
+- Research by Barbara Sarnecka, cognitive sciences professor, is featured by Imperial Valley News June 22, 2014

-Based on each child's success rate with numbers one through eight, the researchers could classify them into different stages of number learning… The findings suggest that these stages of number-learning are a necessary part of the process of building number concepts, says Barbara Sarnecka, an associate professor of cognitive sciences at the University of California, Irvine…"Basically, everyone seems to follow the same path to number knowledge, whether they are a preschooler in a highly industrialized, numerate society or a 12-year-old in a farming and foraging society in Bolivia.
-That tells us a lot about how number concepts are built in the mind," she says.
+The findings suggest that these stages of number-learning are a necessary part of the process of building number concepts, says Barbara Sarnecka, an associate professor of cognitive sciences at the University of California, Irvine who was not part of the research team.
+“Basically, everyone seems to follow the same path to number knowledge, whether they are a preschooler in a highly industrialized, numerate society or a 12-year-old in a farming and foraging society in Bolivia.
+That tells us a lot about how number concepts are built in the mind,” she says.

 Related News Items